NetWare: History

 During the early to mid-1980s Microsoft introduced their own LAN system in LAN Manager, based on the competing NBF protocol.
-Early attempts to compete with NetWare failed, but this changed with the inclusion of improved networking support in Windows for Workgroups, and then the successful Windows NT and Windows 95.
-NT, in particular, offered a sub-set of NetWare's services, but on a system that could also be used on a desktop, and due to the vertical integration there was no need for a third-party client.
+Early attempts to compete with NetWare failed, but this changed with Windows NT and the windows Domain concept, which, offered similar functionality to NetWare's eDirectory services, but on a system that could also be used on a desktop, and due to the vertical integration there was no need for a third-party client.

 Early years

 NetWare originated from consulting work by SuperSet Software, a group founded by the friends Drew Major, Dale Neibaur, Kyle Powell and later Mark Hurst.
 This work stemmed from their classwork at Brigham Young University in Provo, Utah, starting in October 1981.

 In 1981, Raymond Noorda engaged the work by the SuperSet team.
 The team was originally assigned to create a CP/M disk sharing system to help network the Motorola 68000-based hardware that Novell sold at the time.
 The first S-Net is CP/M-68K-based and shares a hard disk.
 In 1983, the team was privately convinced that CP/M was a doomed platform and instead came up with a successful file-sharing system for the newly introduced IBM-compatible PC.
 They also wrote an application called Snipes – a text-mode game – and used it to test the new network and demonstrate its capabilities.
 Snipes [aka 'NSnipes' for 'Network Snipes'] is the first network application ever written for a commercial personal computer, and it is recognized as one of the precursors of many popular multiplayer games such as Doom and Quake.

 First called ShareNet or S-Net, this network operating system (NOS) was later called Novell NetWare.
 NetWare is based on the NetWare Core Protocol (NCP), which is a packet-based protocol that enables a client to send requests to and receive replies from a NetWare server.
 Initially, NCP was directly tied to the IPX/SPX protocol, and NetWare communicated natively using only IPX/SPX.

 The first product to bear the NetWare name was released in 1983.
 The original product, NetWare 68 (AKA S-Net), ran on Novell's proprietary 68000-based file server hardware, and used a star network topology.
 This was later joined by NetWare 86, which could use conventional Intel 8086-based PCs for the server.
 This was replaced in 1985 with Advanced NetWare 86, which allowed more than one server on the same network.
 In 1986, after the Intel 80286 processor became available, Novell released Advanced NetWare 286.
 Two versions were offered for sale; the basic version was sold as ELS I, plus an enhanced version, ELS II. *ELS* stood for "Entry Level System".